mar10/grunt-yabs/README.md

 ### Usage Examples

 #### A Simple Workflow
-A simple workflow may look like this
+A simple workflow definition may look like this:

 ```js
 grunt.initConfig({